 Time Out says

-Writer-director Nancy Meyers makes comfort comedies (It’s Complicated, Something’s Gotta Give) that play like the movie equivalent of mac and cheese, and her latest, The Intern, may sink you into a feel-good coma.
-Robert De Niro plays twinkly retired New Yorker Ben.
-Epically failing to adjust to retirement (he’s in Starbucks with the newspaper every morning at 7:15am), he signs up for a seniors intern program.
-After a borderline-patronizing interview (“Where do you see yourself in 10 years?”), Ben lands a gig with a fashion e-store.
-His boss is kooky Jules (Hathaway, relentlessly wholesome), who cycles around the office, a converted Brooklyn factory, and is under pressure from her big-money investors to sell out and hire a CEO to run her booming start-up.
+Robert De Niro plays twinkly retired New Yorker Ben, who signs up to a seniors intern programme.
+After a borderline patronising interview (‘Where do you see yourself in ten years?’
+‘When I’m 80?’), he lands a placement with an online fashion store.
+His boss is kooky Jules (Anne Hathaway, relentlessly wholesome), who cycles around the office and is under pressure from her big-money investors to sell her soul and hire a CEO to run her booming start-up.

 Cast and crew